martinjonas/Q3B/Readme.md

 Diagrams*](https://link.springer.com/chapter/10.1007/978-3-319-40970-2_17).

 ## Requirements
-* Z3 API is used to parse the formula and to perform some of simplifications
+* Z3 API (to parse the formula and to perform some of simplifications)
 * CUDD BDD library

 ## Compilation